Code-Institute-Submissions/Interactive-Frontend-Development-4/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment
-I deployed my site to Github pages directly from the master branch. [steps i done to upload it] The deployed site will update automatically upon new commits to said branch.
+I deployed my site to Github pages directly from the master branch.
+Initially a new empty repository should be created via the "git init" command.
+Once my project was completely finished I typed "git status" in the command terminal.
+This command displays the state of the working directory and the staging area.
+It lets me see which changes have been staged, which haven't, and which files aren't being tracked by Git.
+My project files had been changed and needed to be added to the staging area ready for a commit and I do this with this by typing "git add (file path and/or file name)".
+Once all files have been added to the staging area I am now ready to commit, to do this I issue this command in the terminal "git commit -m "(messages explaining what you are committing)".
+Now that is done, I am are ready to push my code to our remote repository with the command "git push".
+The deployed site will update automatically upon new commits to said branch.
 In order for the site to deploy correctly on GitHub pages, the landing page has been named index.html.

 To run locally, you can clone this repository directly into the editor of your choice by pasting "git clone https://github.com/alexrem1/Interactive-Frontend_Development.git" into your terminal.
 To cut ties with this GitHub repository, type "git remote rm origin" into the terminal.

 ## Credits